damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 #### 3. Troubleshooting

-  *You can use this template  on the App diagram to explain the use of product*
+  *You can use this template  on the App diagram to explain the troubleshooting.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Troubleshooting.jpg)